Supersaurus: Description

 The first described specimens of Supersaurus were individual bones that suggested a large diplodocid.
 A large cervical vertebra BYU 9024 from the same quarry was later assigned to Supersaurus.
 This vertebra measures 1.38 m in length and is the longest cervical known.
 This enormous vertebra was reclassified as a Barosaurus vertebra, by Mike Taylor and Matt Wedel.
 However Brian Curtice has reassigned it to Supersaurus on the basis of additional specimens.
+Michael Benton also agreed with the reclassification, giving the Supersaurus BYU 9024 specimen an approximate length of up to an impressive 50 m, which would have made it the longest animal to ever live.

-The assignment of the more complete specimen, WDC DMJ-021, to Supersaurus suggests that in most respects it was very similar in anatomy to Apatosaurus but less robustly built with especially elongated cervical vertebrae, resulting in one of the longest known sauropod necks.
+The assignment of the more complete specimen, WDC DMJ-021, to Supersaurus suggests that in most respects it was very similar in anatomy to Apatosaurus but less robustly built with especially elongated cervical vertebrae, resulting in one of the longest-known sauropod necks.